CARTE-Toronto/carte-website/src/content/partnerships/corporate-training.md

 ---
 title: "Corporate Training"
-description: "Upskill your workforce with customized AI training programs—from executive briefings for leadership to hands-on technical bootcamps for your teams."
+description: "Upskill your workforce with customized AI training programs—from executive briefings for leadership to hands-on technical workshops for your teams."
 featured: true
 gradient: "from-amber-500 via-orange-500 to-red-500"
 pattern: "training"